 Its the 1st of May and instead of running into the North Sea to greet the rising sun over the first of the Scottish summer skies, I am writing this blog post.
-‘May Dip’ this year would have been a welcome contrast to the getting in sea on one of February’s frosty mornings as pictured above.
+‘May Dip’ would have been a much milder swim than the bold times we braved the sea on February’s frosty mornings (pictured above).
 My days in St Andrews came to an abrupt end, but I am left with special memories formed with the best people imaginable.

 Indeed, this last month could well have marked the beginning of a new era.
 Admittedly, the consequences that loom are much more menacing than the initial expectations of most.
 The only thing that seems certain is uncertainty.
 We do not know how deep this will go, how long it will take to recover or what new normal may develop out of the ashes of this acute phase.

 I have received several questions about what will happen to the Arclight India project in light of the current situation.
 After over a month of waiting, reading, listening and conferring with my friends in India, I am announcing that the Project will be delayed initially for a year.
 It comes from a heavy heart as there was such positive momentum building towards a start date in the Autumn.
 In sum of the total fallout from this pandemic, the postponement of this project is infenesimently small.
 However, to readjust to a new reality took some time.